 Mario Bava is one of my favorite filmmakers but he's a difficult subject to cover.
 What, after all, can one say about Bava that others haven't said a million times?
 One ticks off the standard raves like items on a grocery bill: He's a masterful visual stylist, a brilliant special effects innovator, a veritable magician of the cinema who could take practically nothing and make it look like he had a Hollywood-sized budget.
 He made damn good movies.
 Over the years, he's become one of the most ripped-off filmmakers to ever sit behind a camera; if imitation truly is the sincerest form of flattery, Bava has been flattered by some of the best.

-In the broadest sense, DANGER DIABOLIK is about the joy of living life to its fullest.
+As I feel it, DANGER DIABOLIK is about reveling in the sheer joy of living life to its fullest.
 Diabolik, played with great flair by John Phillip Law, has cast off the soul-deadening drone culture that is most of so-called "civilized" society.
 He operates outside it and by his own rules and has a blast doing so, getting his kicks from forever testing himself with one impossible crime and escape after another then returning to his massive underground Bond-villain-style lair and the warm embrace of his luscious lady love and constant companion (Marisa Mell).
-The film, particularly in the scenes in the lair, offers a visual sensuality reflective of their passion for both one another and life itself.
+The film reflects their passion--both for one another and for life itself--in a striking visual sensuality, particularly in their scenes in the lair.

 The words "Bava" and "visual stylist" deservedly appear in the same sentence with great regularity and in Bava's filmography, DANGER DIABOLIK may be his most visually impressive.
 The director uses clever comic-book-inspired compositions to tell the story, and his trademark candy-colored lighting schemes work particularly well here, immediately invoking the brightly-colored pages of a comic.[*] He works in healthy doses of frenetic action, which are marvelously complimented by Ennio Morricone's typically brilliant music.